aiyentam/zen-yatta/readme.md

 You can add or delete flowers by clicking!
 (Each flower is a different color!)

+\*\* if the display is too small! you can left-click on the top left corner to maximize your screen!

+\*\* if you want to exit our your maxed screen, left-click on the top left corner.

 ### Next Batch!

 * User will be able to feed the koi fish.